-While much of my research since becoming a permanent lecturer at Southampton has been a smooth continuation of these older interests, the range has been expanding to encompass other parts of epistemology, philosophy of mind, and ethics.
-A year ago I published a paper arguing that knowledge should be analyzed in non-normative terms, and that epistemology in the narrow sense is a branch of the philosophy of mind.
-This project led me to an analysis of knowledge inspired by Theaetetus's idea that 'knowledge is nothing but perception', which I think Socrates prematurely dismissed in favor of a proto-JTB account.
-I defend this thought in a working paper entitled 'Knowledge and the Presentation of Reality', where I argue that knowledge is that general factive mental state which, when occurrent, constitutes a presentation of the fact that p.
+While much of my recent research has been a smooth continuation of these older interests, its range has been expanding to encompass other parts of epistemology, philosophy of mind, and ethics.
+A year ago I published a paper arguing that knowledge should be analyzed in non-normative terms, and vindicating the thought that epistemology in the narrow, etymological sense is a branch of the philosophy of mind.
+This project led me to an analysis of knowledge inspired by Theaetetus's idea that 'knowledge is nothing but perception', though where the perception at issue is intellectual rather than sensory (in line with Plato's account of knowledge in the Republic).
+I defend this style of analysis in a working paper entitled 'Knowledge and the Presentation of Reality', where I argue that knowledge that p is that general factive mental state which, when occurrent, constitutes a presentation of the fact that p.
 While this paper defends one side of Theaetetus's idea (knowledge is quasi-perceptual access), I defend the other side in my new paper 'Non-Epistemic Perception as Mere Technology': perception is occurrent knowledge, and the mere sensing of objects and features is just part of the technology of perception rather than part of its fundamental nature.

 What follows is a more detailed, paper-by-paper overview of my completed research.
 This research is either published/forthcoming, under review, or going under review soon.
 If you'd prefer to just see a list of papers with abstracts, you can also go to this shorter page.